cass1ope1a/auth-template-app/README.md

 # Spring Security Auth Template
-This project is a ready-to-use template for building applications with user authentication using Spring Security and PostgreSQL.
+This project is a ready-to-use template for building applications with user authentication through Spring Security and PostgreSQL.

 ### Prerequisites: